Assisted suicide: United States

-The punishment for participating in physician-assisted death (PAD) varies throughout many states.
-The state of Wyoming does not "recognize common law crimes and does not have a statute specifically prohibiting physician-assisted suicide".
-In Florida, "every person deliberately assisting another in the commission of self-murder shall be guilty of manslaughter, a felony of the second degree".
+For states in which it is illegal, the punishment for participating in medical aid in dying varies.
+For example, the state of Wyoming does not "recognize common law crimes and does not have a statute specifically prohibiting physician-assisted suicide".
+While in Florida, "every person deliberately assisting another in the commission of self-murder shall be guilty of manslaughter, a felony of the second degree".